Mike Bush: Controversies

 In August 2014 Bush apologised on behalf of the police to the people of Ruatoki and Tūhoe following the actions of police in 2007 during the termination of the Operation Eight investigation into alleged terror activities.
 Tamati Kruger, acting as spokesman for Tūhoe, stated that the apology was well received by those present, however some iwi had declined to take part.

-In 2017 it was revealed that Bush had been convicted in 1983 of a drink driving offence while off-duty, when a detective constable.
+In 2017 it was revealed Bush had been convicted in 1983 of a drink driving offence while off-duty, when a detective constable.
 From 1991 onward, new rules were introduced where this conviction would have made Bush ineligible to join the police.
-It was revealed that Bush had followed the correct process that included disclosing this conviction to the State Services Commission prior to his appointment as a Deputy Commissioner.
+Bush had followed the correct process that included disclosing this conviction to the State Services Commission prior to his appointment as a deputy commissioner.
 It was raised again when he applied to be London Metropolitan Police commissioner in 2022.

-Bush was a member of the State Services Commission panel that recommended the appointment of Wally Haumaha to a Deputy Commissioner role in June 2018.
+Bush was a member of the State Services Commission panel that recommended the appointment of Wally Haumaha to a deputy commissioner role in June 2018.
 Bush was warned against this appointment by senior officers including Mike Clements, given the historic comments made by Haumaha in regards to the investigation of alleged offences against Louise Nicholas.
 A government inquiry into the appointment process by Mary Scholtens QC was announced to review the recruitment process, which led to Haumaha's appointment.
 The inquiry was welcomed by Bush.